 Our favourite of Sicily’s southern baroque towns was Ragusa, with its lovely pedestrian central street and impressive cathedral.
 The views of Ragusa Ibla (the old town) when climbing up the stairs to Ragusa Superiore (the new town) are just spectacular!
 Perhaps even more impressive, the town is home to eighteen UNESCO World Heritage monuments.

-For more information, check out our guide on the Best Things to See and Do in Ragusa.
+For more information, check out our guide on the Best Things to See and Do in Ragusa (coming soon).

 Visit Modica